DocumentationAPI ReferenceRelease Notes

 Registry Authentication

-In order to authenticate with the Deepchecks registry you will need the credentials provided by the Deepchecks team.
+In order to access the Helm chart and container images you will need your credentials from the Deepchecks team.

 📘